In this post

-I've been looking at this market for a while with curiosity, but I've never made the leap to try any of these “devil's inventions”.
-This test was born after the manufacturer Addsfit contacted me in case I was interested to review their product.
-It doesn't have GPS... but it's definitely about technology applied to training, so I said why not?
+I have been watching this market with curiosity for some time, but I had never taken the leap to test any of these "devil's inventions".
+This test comes after the manufacturer Addsfit contacted me in case I was interested in testing their product.
+It doesn't have GPS... but it's definitely technology applied to training, so I said why not?

 So I told them my conditions, which is basically that once I tried the product I was going to write about it to tell you all the good it offers, but of course also any ugliness I might find.

-But after receiving the Addsfit massage gun, if I had only tried that gun... how would I know if it is a good or bad option?
-For this I needed to form some criteria and thus be able to rigorously analyze the product.
+But at the point of receiving the Addsfit Max massage gunIf I had only tried that gun... how am I going to know if it is a good or bad choice?
+For this I need to form some criteria and so poder rigorously analyze the product.

-The solution therefore involves going to the market and buying similar products.
-After studying what was available for sale, those chosen to complete this analysis together with the Addsfit gun were as follows:
+The solution is therefore to go out to the market and buy more similar products.
+After studying what is on sale the ones chosen to complete this analysis along with the Addsfit Max pistol were the following: